dagozilla/encyclopedia/cpp/003_how_cpp_works.md

 ```

 ## Compiling
-In compiling, the translation units will be compiled to become the object files that will be linked later.
+In compiling, the `translation units` will be compiled to become `object files` that will be linked later.
 Let's write some codes to understand how the compilation works.

 Rewrite our `main.cpp` to be like this.
 This time, we use `std::cout` from `iostream` library to print the result of `add(1, 2)` then print a new line (`std::endl`) to the console.
 Remove the `#include "math.hpp"` statement to simulate the compile error.
 Also, add `int add(int a, int b);` to the file.